wp-plugins/2046s-widget-loops/readme.txt

 = Known bugs =
 When the widget is dropped into the widget area it won't get its ID and so the jQuery switch for Logic part won't hide unnecessary inputs.
 Once the widget is saved everything works as it supposed to.
 This is not a crucial bug, it wont brake anything it is just something I want to fix.
-If you know how to get the widget ID before it is saved, let me know.
+If you know how, let me know.

 = Future plans =